I know, I know, cast iron skillets are old-fashioned, they aren’t available in pretty colors, you can’t coordinate with them with your kitchen decor.

-But, although it is not a process that will happen overnight, regular use of cast iron cookware acts as a natural iron supplement.
-And, if you are under stress or suffer from anxiety, that’s important.
+That’s because the regular use of cast iron cookware acts as a natural iron supplement.
+And, if you are under intense stress, or anxiety getting sufficient iron is important.

 Research has shown that not only can stress cause an iron deficit, but there is also a link between anemia and anxiety.

 In addition to eating a mineral rich diet of whole foods, cooking in cast iron is probably the easiest way to boost your iron intake without taking supplements.

-- Cast iron skillets will last you decades.
+Cast iron skillets will last you decades.
 Seriously, decades.
 What other pieces of equipment or cooking utensils do you have that will not remain useful in the next ten years – but if cared for will actually be better.

 That’s six great reasons cast iron cookware should be your go-to piece of equipment!